ntutic/json_scrapy/docs/topics/extensions.rst

 tasks triggered by them.

-Finally, if the ``from_crawler`` method raises the :exc:`~scrapy.exceptions.NotConfigured` exception, the extension will be disabled.
+Finally, if the ``from_crawler`` method raises the :exc:`~jscrapy.exceptions.NotConfigured` exception, the extension will be disabled.
 Otherwise, the extension will be enabled.

 Sample extension